MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/webview2apissample.md

 The `ScenarioWebMessage` files show how the Win32 host can modify the WebView, how the WebView can modify the Win32 host, and how the WebView can modify itself by accessing information from the Win32 host.
 This is done asynchronously.

 The `ScenarioWebMessage` component is created when you select the **Scenario** > **Web Messaging** menu item.
-It implements an example application with a C++ part and an HTML+JavaScript part, which communicate with each other by asynchronously posting and receiving messages:
+The `ScenarioWebMessage` component implements an example application with a C++ part and an HTML+JavaScript part, which communicate with each other by asynchronously posting and receiving messages:

 ![Web Messaging: Posting and receiving messages](./webview2apissample-images/sample-app-webmessaging-screenshot.png)

 The following sections demonstrate how each discrete function works using the **WebView2APISample** sample app, and then explains how to implement this functionality.

-First, go to the **ScenarioWebMessage** application within the sample app:
+First, go to the **ScenarioWebMessage** web app within the sample app:

 1. Open (run) the **WebView2APISample** sample app.